shsarv/Restaurant-Recommendation-System/README.md

 ### Codebase <img src="https://www.flaticon.com/svg/static/icons/svg/3565/3565585.svg" width="24px">

 The entire code has been developed using Python programming language and is hosted on Heroku.
-The analysis and model is developed using SkcitLearn library.
+The analysis and model is developed using ScikitLearn library.
 The website is developed using Flask.

 ### How to run the project 🚀: